 Velvetech’s team has completed multiple CRM data migration projects for various platforms: from Salesforce and SugarCRM to HubSpot and Creatio.
 Our professional services include data migration from a single legacy platform or an array of third-party solutions.

-Take a look at one of the case studies when Velvetech has helped a telesales company with migration from their legacy in-house CRM.
+Take a look at one of the case studies where Velvetech has helped a telesales company with migration from their legacy in-house CRM.

 Velvetech’s team will be happy to assist you.
 Get in touch to discuss the specifics of your project.